King of Jordan visits West Bank to congratulate Abbas

 "What we've advanced so far is only planning, and we will have to see," Netanyahu told the German daily Die Welt.

-Members of the U.S. Congress backing Israel have proposed restricting hundreds of millions of dollars in U.S. funding to the Palestinians and U.N. agencies recognizing their statehood.
+Members of the U.S. Congress backing Israel have proposed restricting hundreds of millions of dollars in U.S. funding to the Palestinians and U.N. agencies recognising their statehood.

-The Palestinians have dispatched their U.N. envoy Riyad Mansour to oil-rich Qatar, which has pledged to cover their bills while Israel - as threatened - withholds $200 million in tax revenues the West Bank government needs to keep running.
+The Palestinians have dispatched their U.N. envoy Riyad Mansour to oil-rich Qatar, which has pledged to cover their bills while Israel - as threatened - withholds $200 million (124.6 million pounds) in tax revenues the West Bank government needs to keep running.

 As a reprisal for what it called a "unilateral" move to establish statehood without a peace accord, Israel announced it would hold back customs duties it collects on behalf of the Palestinians.
 It said the money would be used to pay the Palestinians' outstanding electricity bill.